zertyz/reactive-mutiny/README.md

   - Executors & their settings are set when the pair producer/pipeline are created (when the `Uni` / `Multi` object is created): there is no .merge() nor .executeAt() to call in the pipeline
   - No Multi/Uni pipeline conversion and the corresponding plethora of functions -- they are simply not needed
+  - No Uni retries, as it just doesn't make sense to restrict retries to a particular type.
+See more at the end of this README.
   - No timeouts are set in the pipeline -- they are a matter for the executor, which will simply cancel events (that are `Future`s) that take longer than the configured executor's maximum
     (SmallRye's Uni timeouts are attainable using Tokio's "futures" timeouts, just like one would do for any async function call)
   - Incredibly faster: Rust's compiler makes your pipelines (and most of this library) behave as a zero-cost abstraction (when compiled in Release mode).
 Const generics play a great